 Blue Oak Ranch Reserve and its facilities are available for use by educators, researchers, University of California departments, and local non-profit organizations.
-The Reserve cannot be used for commercial uses, outdoor recreation, weddings, or fundraising events.
+The Reserve cannot be used for commercial uses, outdoor recreation, weddings, or for most fundraising events.

 The two-acre Field Station serving Blue Oak Ranch Reserve was once a family retreat for the Blue Oak Trust, which held the property for its conservation values since 1990.
 In 2007, the Trust donated the entire Ranch (3,280 acres) and the beautiful Cedar Barn they constructed in 1993, to the University of California’s Natural Reserve System.

 UC Berkeley was given administrative responsibility and, for the next eight years, the Biological Field Station was contained within the Cedar Barn which was renovated to accommodate a resident Director and Reserve Steward, basic infrastructure and utilities, and a small campground with facilities to support the needs a small number of seasonal researchers and field classes.

 In 2012, UC Berkeley was granted $4,887,000 from the Wildlife Conservation Board (a State agency) to design and construct a full-scale facility for year-round academic use by up to 50 faculty and students.
 UC Berkeley hired Jeff Luchetti Construction, and JL Modulars to lead the Design-Build process.